Along Came a Spider Pavilion: Big Spiders Are Back at the Natural History Museum

 Daytime visits are great for photo ops, but families harboring true arachnophiles and budding entomologists should keep their eyes open for opportunities to do one of the evening flashlight tours that are occasionally offered (we'll keep you posted!).
 After dark is when the creepy crawlies are the most active, and if a knock-down, drag-out spider brawl sounds like a good time, after dark is the time to find one.
 Nighttime is also when spiders gobble up their own webs and rebuild them someplace else (TMI?) in the ultimate act of recycling.

-Magnifying glasses are fun, but the spiders are plenty big.
+Magnifying glasses are fun, but the spiders in this exhibit are plenty big.

 Between pumpkin patches, corn mazes, and apple picking, entertainment is not hard to come by at this time of year, but slipping in an outing that has a big educational element feels good—in spite of all those icky, hairy legs.